UEFA Euro 2008: Television coverage failure

 Three times in the second half of the semi-final between Germany and Turkey, nearly the entire global television coverage of the game was interrupted.
 A thunderstorm over Vienna caused technical difficulties in the International Broadcast Centre (IBC), which relayed the television feed from the match in Basel, Switzerland, resulting in one or more goals being missed by various audiences.
-Various national broadcasters took emergency contingency measures such as reverting to radio broadcasting (for example, the BBC used coverage from BBC Radio 5 Live, Ireland circumvented the problem by having RTÉ Two's studio presenter Bill O'Herlihy and panellists Eamon Dunphy, Johnny Giles and Liam Brady provide emergency discussion on what had happened in the match, and Øyvind Alsaker, commentator from Norwegian TV2 picked up his mobile and filmed it over a 3G connection).
-Only the Swiss public broadcaster SRG maintained full coverage since it used a direct signal other than the IBC's.
+Various national broadcasters took emergency contingency measures such as reverting to radio broadcasting – for example, the BBC used coverage from BBC Radio 5 Live, Ireland circumvented the problem by having RTÉ Two's studio presenter Bill O'Herlihy and panellists Eamon Dunphy, Johnny Giles and Liam Brady provide emergency discussion on what had happened in the match, and Øyvind Alsaker, commentator from Norwegian TV2 picked up his mobile and filmed it over a 3G connection.
+Only the Swiss public broadcaster SRG SSR maintained full coverage since it used a direct signal other than the IBC's.
+ZDF, which was carrying the game in Germany, took advantage of this and switched to the signal of SF to restore pictures before any goals were missed, while their reporter Béla Réthy continued to provide commentary via telephone.